centroid457/monitor_utils/README.md

    * monitored data changed (from last state)
    * html structure was changed so parsing can't be finished
    * url became unreachable

-## IMPORTANT
-as for Monitor_DonorSvetofor Now it works as DonorSvetofor for GBUZ "O.K.
-Gavrilov DZM Blood Center".
-For each new monitor (URL) you need to create new instance and change settings.

-## What do you need to use it as Monitor_DonorSvetofor
-1. install python
-2. download project
-3. apply project requirements
-4. add ENVIRONS on your OS for your email account (log/pwd)
-5. add script to OS autostart
-6. correct your BloodGroup and RH directly in code
-7. start script
-8. wait email notification

 ## License